While the CLA repertoire is broad, there are certain titles or publishers excluded

 Can excluded works be added to the DCS?

 When searching for a title, if it is excluded from the CLA HE Licence, it is still possible to add a copy from the material to the DCS.
 However, this would be on the understanding that direct permissions have been obtained, for instance from the publisher, in order to copy from a work where a CLA exclusion is in place.
 A field in the DCS requires HEIs to indicate if this is the case.

 Read more about this here: FAQ: Is it possible to add titles that aren't covered by our CLA Licence to the DCS?

 Will excluded items be given a Copyright Notice as standard?

-If material is added to the DCS, but is excluded from the CLA repertoire and is instead being copied under, for instance, direct permissions, no Copyright Notice will preface the material.
-HEIs are likely to be given a cover page by the publisher issuing direct permissions, or a bespoke one from the HEI can be included in the scan to be uploaded.
+If material is added to the DCS, but is excluded from the CLA repertoire and is instead being copied under, for instance, direct permissions, a generic non-CLA Copyright Notice will still preface the material.
+It is up to the HEI to decide whether this Copyright Notice is sufficient, or if another one is required.